Kruptein/planarally-docs/blog/2020-06-13-release-0.21.0/index.md

 ##### Rotation

 Rotating is something that has been missing for a while now in PA and should finally be taken care of.

+##### Rework startup sequence

+The current startup sequence (order of events arriving on game load) should be redone.
+There is some performance to be gained by shuffling things around here and some things are unnecessarily sent.

+##### Move to fontawesome-vue

+The icons in PA are provided by fontawesome, this is currently done by sideloading the fontawesome.js library.
+This is a big file and takes up load time which can be resolved by using a vue specific library that only includes the icons actually used.

+##### In-game async asset list

+On startup the DM receives the entire asset list so that it can be displayed in the sidebar.
+This is wasted effort, the asset manager in-game should just like the full asset-manager request the data from the server when it needs it.

+##### Polygon improvements

+Polygons are awesome, but can still use some extra features like adding points and removing points on existing polygons.

+##### Floor tool improvements

+It should be possible to reorder and rename floors as well as options to hide floors from players.

 ##### Extend aura options